Wachau Austria - a destination for connoisseurs and slow travellers

 Wine region around Spitz in the Wachau

-We then continue our way along the Danube with always new views of the river and the small villages, which one can see their prosperity.
-Lovingly maintained inns, vineyards that stretch up the mountain, magnificent churches and medieval castle ruins make the trip through the Wachau a real feast for the eyes.
-We also can't get enough of the ever-changing views of the Danube that open up around every bend.
-We would like to postpone our journey home and stay here for a few more days.
+We also can't get enough of the constantly changing views of the Danube that open up around every bend.
+We'd love to postpone our journey home and stay here for a few more days.

 Vine arbor in the monastery courtyard